 MEET CAT COULTER

-My work is a load of old rubbish.
+My art is a load of old rubbish.
+Let me explain.